iarxm/csim-man/index.md

 1. Note the order sequence of waves ridden in close succession and whether an athlete went right or left as this all helps with accurately recalling the waves to be scored.
 1. Optionally an athlete can help input the scores of a judge if the judge calls them out.
 1. Optionally an athlete can act as judge for one or more heats if they have sufficient time.

+### Penalties

+There may be consequences for breaking certain principles depending on how much disruption it causes.

+1. This may come in the form of penalties affecting point allocation or affecting the scores of counting waves during a related heat.
+1. Being careless and slow in returning to shore or on returning to the beach marshal will likely result in being late for the next paddle out.
+This will have an effect on performance.

 ## Scoring Principles